Miss America protest: Backlash

-No More Miss America!
+No More Miss America protest !

 The protest planners produced a press release before the event that was afterward turned into a pamphlet titled No More Miss America!.
 The pamphlet called on women to help "reclaim ourselves for ourselves".
 Written by Robin Morgan, it listed ten characteristics of the Miss America pageant that Morgan believed degraded women.

 Morgan wrote that the pageant contestants epitomize the "Degrading Mindless-Boob-Girlie Symbol".
 The runway parade is a metaphor of the 4-H Club county fair, where the animals are judged for teeth, hair, grooming, and so forth, and where the best specimen is awarded the blue ribbon.
 Since its inception in 1921, only Caucasian contestants had been accepted as finalists, so the authors derided the contest as "Racism with Roses".
 They criticized the "cheerleader" tour taken by the winner to visit troops in foreign countries as "Miss America as Military Death Mascot".
 Her support of troops personifies the "unstained patriotic American womanhood our boys are fighting for".

 She wrote that Miss America is a walking commercial for the pageant's sponsors, making her a primary part of "The Consumer Con-Game".
 It deplored the win-or-you're-worthless competitive disease, which it described as "Competition Rigged and Unrigged".
 The authors criticized "The Woman as Pop Culture Obsolescent Theme", which they described as the promotion of women who are young, juicy, and malleable, but upon the selection of a new winner each year, are discarded.

 She compared the pageant to Playboys centerfold as sisters under the skin, describing this as "The Unbeatable Madonna–Whore Combination".
 The writers accused the competition of encouraging women to be inoffensive, bland, and apolitical, ignoring characteristics like personality, articulateness, intelligence, and commitment.
 They called this "The Irrelevant Crown on the Throne of Mediocrity".
 The pamphlet said the pageant was "Miss America as Dream Equivalent To", positioning itself as the penultimate goal of every little girl, while boys were supposed to grow up and become President of the United States.
 Men are judged by their actions, women by appearance.

 Morgan wrote that the pageant attempted thought control, creating the illusion of "Miss America as Big Sister Watching You".
 It attempted to enslave women in high-heeled, low-status roles, and to inculcate values in young girls like women as beasts of shopping.
 "No More Miss America!" was the very first public pamphlet of the time to share the movement's ideals; therefore, complaints about the Pageant, recorded in the pamphlet, outlined and predicted numerous problems these women might have to overcome in their battle for equality.
 The pamphlet became a source for feminist scholarship.